kennersoft/kennerpim/docs/en/user-guide/categories.md

 ![Channel asset](../../_assets/categories/asset-channel.jpg)

 Select the `Private` checkbox to make the current asset record private, i.e. allow access to it only via the entry point.
-If the checkbox is not selected, TreoPIM users can reach the asset via the direct shared link to its storage place.
+If the checkbox is not selected, KennerPim users can reach the asset via the direct shared link to its storage place.

 Additionally, it is possible to assign a role to the asset record being created by clicking the corresponding field and selecting the desired option from the list: